 Psychology 130.
 Statistics for Psychologists.
-Three credits.
-Calculation and interpretation of measures of central tendency, variability, and correlation in psychological research; hypothesis testing and estimation from large and small samples; analysis of variance and covariance; forms of experimental design.
+Four credits.
+Calculation and interpretation of measures of central tendency, variability, correlation, and regression in psychological research; hypothesis testing and estimation from large and small samples; analysis of variance and covariance; forms of experimental design.
+Three hours lecture, two hours laboratory per week.
 Prerequisite: Psychology 11.